-An incision is a "cut" through the skin that is made during surgery.
-It also called a "surgical wound."
-Some incisions are small, and others are very long.
-The size of the incision will depend on the kind of surgery you had.
+An incision is a cut through the skin that is made during surgery.
+It is also called a surgical wound.
+Some incisions are small and others are long.
+The size of the incision depends on the kind of surgery you had.

 Do not wear tight clothing that rubs against the incision while it is healing.

-Sometimes, a surgical wound will break open (wound dehiscence).
+Sometimes, an incision breaks open.
 This may happen along the entire cut or just part of it.
-Your doctor may decide not to close it again with sutures, or stitches.
+Your doctor may decide not to close it again with sutures (stitches).

-If your doctor does not close your wound again with sutures, you will need to learn how to care for it at home, since it may take time to heal.
+If your doctor does not close your wound again with sutures, you need to care for it at home, since it may take time to heal.
 The wound will heal from the bottom to the top.
-The dressings help to soak up any drainage and to keep the skin from closing before the wound underneath fills in.
+A dressing helps absorb drainage and keep the skin from closing before the wound underneath fills in.

-It is important to clean your hands before you change your dressings.
-You may use an alcohol-based cleaner like Purell, or you may wash your hands using these steps:
+It is important to clean your hands before you change your dressing.
+You may use an alcohol-based cleanser.
+Or you may wash your hands using these steps:

-Your doctor will tell you how often to change your dressing.
-Be prepared before starting the dressing change:
+Your doctor or nurse will tell you how often to change your dressing.
+To prepare for the dressing change: